whatevery1says/resources/draft-guidelines-for-handling-resources.md

 All resources other than blog posts and some web content should be stored in the GitHub `whatevery1says/resources` repo.
 It is possible that we should create a parallel `development_resources` repo for internal documents, especially drafts and Word documents from which PDFs are created.
 Within the `resources` repo, there can be subfolders indicating the nature of the documents: reports, guidelines, and so on.
 No taxonomy is currently prescribed.

 At the level of the individual document, we face challenges: assigning descriptive filenames and storing assets.
-I am considering whether it is possible to adopt the conventions of the [Frictionless Data](http://frictionlessdata.io/) specification to address these issues.
+I am considering whether it is possible to adopt the conventions of the manifest schema or the [Frictionless Data](http://frictionlessdata.io/) specification to address these issues.